dogukan-sys/CuPos/README.md

 Getting Started:

 📥 Download the latest release [here](https://github.com/dogukan-sys/CuPos/releases).
 🖱️ Run the application, and save, copy, and manage your mouse coordinates effortlessly!

 Executable Details:

 🐍 Python-based: CuPos is written in Python.
 🚀 Executable: Users can either grab the Python files or opt for the bundled executable created with PyInstaller for easy deployment.

 🎉 v1.0.0 (First Release):
 Initial release with basic mouse coordinate tracking functionality.
-Save, copy, and delete mouse positions with ease.
+Save, copy, and delete mouse positions with ease
-Copy all functionality for streamlined coordination management.
+Copy all functionality for streamlined coordination management
 Option to display RGB values at specified positions.